-innovation actions (RIA)extent to which the proposed work is ambitious and goes beyond the state of the art.expected impacts work p the lik significat contribu project.Innovation actions (IA)• Soundness of the proposed [for the first stage: overall] methodology, including the underlying concepts, models, assumptions, inter- disciplinary approaches,• Suitability the maximis ty of the • /s to achieve the d outcomes and Quality and effectiveness of the the gender dimension in research and innovation content, and the quality of open science practices, including sharing and management of research outputs and engagement of tions from the ty and quality of measures to e expected es and impacts, as out in the nation and tion plan, gcommunication • work plan, assessment of risks, and appropriateness of the effort assigned to work packages, and the resources overall.
+Excellence 112 Impact Quality and efficiency of the implementation Research and innovation actions (RIA) Innovation actions (IA) Clarity and pertinence of the project's objectives, and the extent to which the proposed work is ambitious and goes beyond the state of the art.
+Soundness of the proposed [for the first stage: overall] methodology, including the underlying concepts, models, assumptions, interdisciplinary approaches, appropriate consideration of the gender dimension in research and innovation content, and the quality of open science practices, including sharing and management of research outputs and engagement of citizens, civil society and end-users where appropriate.
+Quality of the proposed joint activities to achieve the deliverables.
+Credibility of the pathways to achieve the expected outcomes and impacts specified in the work programme, and the likely scale and significance of the contributions from the project.
+Suitability and quality of the measures to maximise expected outcomes and impacts, as set out in the dissemination and exploitation plan, including communication activities.
+Quality and credibility of the action to contribute achieving the EU-Rail Master Plan objectives and the expected impact of the EU-Rail Multi-Annual Work Programme Quality and effectiveness of the work plan, assessment of risks, and appropriateness of the effort assigned to work packages, and the resources overall.
 Capacity and role of each participant, and the extent to which the consortium as a whole brings together the necessary expertise.
 Appropriateness of the project management structure and quality of the proposed coordination.